MilesOfRoses/my-jekyll/_posts/design/2017-01-02-write-on-tool.md

 <a data-flickr-embed="true" data-header="true"  href="https://www.flickr.com/photos/146669889@N04/32004099672/in/album-72157675031904004/" title="16 - copy petals"><img src="https://c1.staticflickr.com/1/555/32004099672_a65926826a_m.jpg" width="240" height="203" alt="16 - copy petals"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 <p>We can add the bevel and emboss layer style to the flower in the same way we did to the branches, Layer > Layer Styles > Bevel and Emboss.
 Now we need to animate our flower's growth.
 This is very simple and only involves the scale tool.
-Move the timeline to the last keyframe of th branch animation and Start the flower's scale at 0.
+Move the timeline to the last keyframe of the branch animation and Start the flower's scale at 0.
 Then 10 frames later, turn the scale up to 100.
 You can ease-out the animation keyframe by selecting the keyframes and pressing f9 on the keyboard.
 If you want, you can make copies of the flower to add to the tips of each branch.
 Finally, you should have something like this.</p>

 <img src="https://imageshack.com/a/img923/6195/09yR4b.gif">